jigs1996/v7-docs/content/guides/http/controllers.md

 ### Registering resource routes

-Instead of manually defining seven individual routes, use the `router.resource()` method to create all seven routes in a single line:
+Instead of manually defining seven individual routes, use the `router.resource()` method to create all seven routes in a single line.

 ```ts title="start/routes.ts"
 import router from '@adonisjs/core/services/router'